Dampolo03/canonical-assessment/README.md

 To build the app for production to the `dist` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance:

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.

+### `npm run build`

+### 2.4

+To purge or remove unused CSS - reducing unnecessary bytes consumed by network activity.\
 Your app is ready to be deployed!

-### `npm run build`
+### `npm run postbuild`